 For the underlying chart data click here.
 (PDF spreadsheet download)

-As of February 2013, after the permanent extension of the largest sunsetted tax cuts, The Concord Coalition uses the CBO alternative scenario as a reasonable projection for current policy over 10 years.
-The main assumptions in this alternative are that the sequester from the Budget Control Act does not go into effect, that Medicare physician payment cuts (under the Sustainable Growth Rate (SGR) are postponed, as they have been for the last several years, and that small tax cuts often extended on an annual basis are continually extended.
-Finally, CBO includes a calculation for the increased debt service (interest payments) that these policies (both on the tax and spending side) would cause by their increasing the deficit.
+The main assumptions in the Concord Plausible Baseline are that war spending draws down over 10 years, that the rest of discretionary spending increases to keep up with inflation, that Medicare physician payment cuts (under the Sustainable Growth Rate (SGR)) are postponed, as they have been for the last several years, and that small tax cuts often extended on an annual basis are continually extended.
+Finally, we add CBO's calculation for the increased debt service (interest payments) that these policies (both on the tax and spending side) would cause by their increasing the deficit.
 No changes are made to CBO's economic assumptions.